Quelque chose de Tennessee: Composition

-In the song introduction, Nathalie Baye is reading (in French) Margaret's last words to Brick, two characters from Cat on a Hot Tin Roof, which concludes the play by Tennessee Williams:
+The song opens with Nathalie Baye (Hallyday's then partner) reading (in French) Margaret's last words to Brick in Cat on a Hot Tin Roof, which conclude the play by Tennessee Williams:

 "Ah, you, weak and wonderful men who are so grateful to withdraw from the game!
 You need a hand, placed on your shoulder, to push you towards life... this tender and light hand..."

 Peter Frampton was the guitarist, and Michel Berger and France Gall participated in the backing vocals.

 The black and white music video, directed by Bernard Schmitt, was selected for the 1985 first edition of the Victoires de la musique, in the "Best clip" category.

 Critical and commercial reception

 The song was generally well received by critics.
 Elia Habib, expert of the French charts, stated: "The song is of a rare sensitivity, and as much the lyrics, by a play of mirror ("this dream in us with its own words") and of sounds ("the heart in fever and the demolished body"), as the melancholy and starry music, participate in theto convey emotion".

 In France, "Quelque chose de Tennessee" debuted at number 20 on the chart edition of 21 December 1985, then reached a peak of number ten in its eighth week and eventually totalled 18 weeks in the top 50.
 It achieved Silver status, awarded by the Syndicat National de l'Édition Phonographique, the French certificator, for over 250,000 units sold.
 After Hallyday's death in 2017, it re-charted for other four weeks, peaking at number 14.
 Similarly, it entered the Swiss singles chart at number 61, then climbed to number 25, and fell off the top 100 after these two weeks.